nettoflix/nettoflix/README.md

 ![Visualtudio](https://img.shields.io/badge/VisualStudio-000000?style=flat&logo=Visual-Studio)
 in C++ I made some unfinished games and some simple hacks for desktop apps.
 In java, I did some desktop and android apps.
 Some of them are available as repositories here in github and most of them have a wiki with documentation.
-### :sparkles: Fun Facts
-I'm left-handed
-I once when I was a kid opened a non functional monitor to find out what was the cause of the problem and found out a broken piece, but I coudn't make it work because I didn't know how to reassembly it ahahaha
 ### :calendar:: For the future:
-:books: Aprender WebDevelopment
+:books: Learn WebDevelopment
 :mortar_board:  I concluded high school last year and I’m about to get in the Electronic Engineering Degree at UFSC (Universidade Federal de Santa Catarina)